 The Coyotes I have observed have always impressed me with how dog-like their behaviors are.
 Coyotes and Dogs are similar animals.
 They have such a close kinship that they can easily relate to each other.
 In fact, loose dogs will sometimes take up with wild Coyotes for short periods of time.
 Dogs need and seek out companionship.
 Wild Coyotes will occasionally tolerate them tagging along.

 Bobcats are different from Coyotes.
 They are not social in the same sense that canines are, and therefore do not have the same repertoire of submissive behaviors.
 Just like your house cat, they are supremely confident in their superiority.

 When encountered, Bobcats generally do not flee in fear the way Coyotes do, but they DO still leave.
 Bobcats retreat in irritation at being discovered and disturbed.
 It’s easy to read by their body language their disgust with your intrusion.

 I’ve actually had the wonderful opportunity to interact directly with Bobcats in a rescue/rehab facility.
 I was pleasantly surprised to discover that Bobcats were warm and engaging animals.
 They sought out interaction with us and seemed to enjoy the attention.

 Each Bobcat had a distinct personality.
 One had a preference for riding on my shoulders.
-Another showed a distinct interest for interacting with my daughter.
+Another was particularly interested in playing with my daughter.
 All enjoyed a nice scratch behind the ears.